 Stop It Now! was founded by Fran Henry, a survivor of childhood sexual abuse who learned first-hand that standard approaches to keeping children safe from child sexual abuse at that time did not respond to the complex relationships surrounding most abuse.

 Her vision was to have the sexual abuse of children recognized as a preventable public health problem and to help adults take responsibility to prevent and stop sexual abuse of children.
 With a commitment to prevention, Stop It Now! creates and disseminates effective programs based on this principle of adult responsibility, shared through a hopeful and compassionate lens.

-This vision continues to be realized through the work of Stop It Now! and its 26 years of innovative programming, which has shown that:
+This vision continues to be realized through the work of Stop It Now! and its nearly 30 years of innovative programming, which has shown that: